-Ariel Winter Has Two Major Wardrobe Malfunctions While In Sky-High Platform Sneakers
+Ariel Winter Has Two Major Wardrobe Malfunctions While in Sky-High Platform Sneakers

 The outfit, that’s already getting everyone’s attention online, features a very short white crop top that’s basically half cut off and jeans with rips around her backside.
 Some may deem Winter’s attire as wardrobe malfunctions, but these imperfections are what makes her look unique.
 Even with all the criticism she’s gotten for her racy clothes, the actress never lets anything stop her from expressing herself.

-To bring it all together, she topped off her body-positive outfit with sky-high white platform sneakers that are truly one-of-a-kind.
-There’s no doubt it takes her ensemble to the next level and it definitely breaks away from the standard fall black boot.
+To bring it all together, she topped off her body-positive outfit with sky-high white platform sneakers that are truly one of a kind.
+There’s no doubt they take her ensemble to the next level, and they definitely break away from the standard fall black boot.
 Get inspired to do the same and take a risk with your style this season.

 Want more?